jason-shprintz/BigMigProfile/README.md

-# Miguel Angelo Vasquez
+# Michael Angelo Vasquez

 ## High End Restaurant General Manager

-As a seasoned General Manager at a premier dining establishment, Miguel oversees daily operations, leads a diverse team, and ensures an exceptional guest experience.
+As a seasoned General Manager at a premier dining establishment, Michael oversees daily operations, leads a diverse team, and ensures an exceptional guest experience.
 He excels at maintaining high service standards, managing budgets, and fostering a culture of excellence in hospitality.

 ### 📫 Contact